rdkmaster/jigsaw/CONTRIBUTING.md

 Tips:
 - Try nodejs 6.x instead if you are encounting some strange error while installing dependencies with nodejs 8.x;
 - Do **NOT** use `cnpm` to install dependencies;
 - Get your own http proxy url and port from the Internet Options, do not copy `http://proxy.zte.com.cn:80` directly.
-Ignore this command if your PC is connecting to the network directly.
+Ignore this step if your PC is connecting to the network directly.